Sold Out

 EU customers, please note VAT may apply on delivery.
 More info can be found here.

-'An Opinionated Guide to Paris.
-Text by Joel Hart.
-240pp, paperback, 112 x 162mm.
-Contains 92 places, an introduction, 5 walks, a ‘best for' section, and suggestions for a 'perfect weekend'.
+'An Opinionated Guide to Lisbon.
+Written by Ruby Conway.
+208pp, paperback, 112 x 162mm.
+Contains over 80 places, an introduction, and suggestions for a 'perfect weekend'.

 This book is carbon neutral.
 This is the first edition.